Vindobala: Excavations

 In 1760 a life-size statue of Hercules was found at the site, which is now in the Great North Museum in nearby Newcastle upon Tyne.

 Excavations of the site were carried out in 1924 and 1962.
 Two of the main gateways were excavated, as well as a large granary and part of the headquarters.
 In addition, a hypocaust belonging to the commandant's house was discovered.

 Mithraeum

 In 1844, five altars, dedicated to Mithras, were discovered near the site, now known as the Rudchester Mithraeum.
 It is believed that these come from a temple to Mithras, situated to the south east of the fort.
 It appears that this was built in the third century and was deliberately destroyed in the fourth century.
 The building was 43 ft long and 22 ft wide with a narthex, or vestibule, attached to the front.

 Curtain Wall

 In 1924, an excavation took place on the wall line 1924 at a point 3 m west of the fort.
 The north face was erected on a foundation course of coarse white stones.
 The first course was topped by an elaborately moulded plinth (unknown elsewhere).
-It has been speculated that this was the location of a special inscription stone marking work on the wall.
+It has been speculated that this was the location of a special inscription stone marking work on the wall, which has not survived.